-- Continuity of care problems – for some patients who had seen a number of different doctors, poor continuity of care was felt to be a contributory factor to the diagnosis delay.
+- continuity of care problems – for some patients who had seen several different doctors, poor continuity of care was felt to be a contributory factor to the diagnosis delay.

-- Follow-up arrangements – in one third of the cases related to a delayed diagnosis of prostate cancer, there had been a failure to appropriately follow up with a repeat test or examination.
+- follow-up arrangements – in one-third of the cases related to a delayed diagnosis of prostate cancer, there had been an alleged failure to appropriately follow up with a repeat test or examination.

 Avoiding diagnosis delays